GMfatcat/GO_gis_server/README.md

 PS : go run .\Read_JSON.go
 ```

-Take a while, the dashboard will automatic update
+Take a while, the dashboard will automatic update:repeat: